 Here is a list of what to do when your loved one passes away.
-If this is not an emergency situation, sit back, take your time and breath.
+If this is not an emergency situation, sit back, take your time, there is no rush.

 Notify a doctor, coroner or local police officer that the person has died, herein after called decedent.